knowit-solutions-cocreate/datadrivet-docs/index.md

 You don't need to do anything else, the feed of posts in [Slack wisdom](07-slack-wisdom.html) is automatically generated from post

 You don't need to PR adding a single post, just merge directly to main.
+YOLO.